Tourism in Indonesia: Policies

-Most of the major tourist destinations in Indonesia, especially Bali, Yogyakarta, Batam, Bandung and Jakarta, have a rather relaxed modern cosmopolitan social outlook, which is quite conducive for the tourism industry.
-However, certain regional provinces might not have that kind of luxury and tend to be conservative.
-In addition to national laws, certain Indonesian provinces have applied regional autonomous laws, some of them based on Islamic sharia law, such as Aceh province.
-Extra caution must be demonstrated by visitors to Aceh since the province has rather strict Islamic-based law, enforced by Islamic religious police, called the Wilayatul Hisbah in Indonesia.
+Most of the major tourist destinations in Indonesia – especially Bali, Yogyakarta, Batam, Bandung and Jakarta – have a relaxed, modern, cosmopolitan social outlook, which benefits the tourism industry.
+However, some provinces have a different outlook and tend to be conservative.
+In addition to national laws, some provinces have applied regional autonomous laws – some of them based on Islamic sharia law – such as Aceh province.
+Caution must be exercised by visitors to Aceh, since the province follows strict Islamic-based law, enforced by Islamic religious police, called the Wilayatul Hisbah in Indonesia.

-Thus, some certain normally private matters, such as beach clothing (especially bikini), modesty issue, party and the consumption of alcohol, to a display of affections between a couple, are discouraged and frowned upon, and might led to a legal problem.
-Carefulness and discretion are required, especially for unmarried couple and LGBT travellers.
+In more conservative provinces, certain personal behaviours, such as beach clothing (especially bikinis), modesty, parties and alcohol consumption – or a display of affection between a couple – are disapproved of and can lead to legal problems.
+Care and discretion are required, especially for unmarried couples, as well as lesbian, gay, bisexual, and transgender (LGBT) travelers.

-The legal restriction against alcohol, pushed forward by Islamist parties and organizations in the country, is also harming tourism and service sector.
-As a result, the alcohol tax in Indonesia is among the highest in the world, which caused an unusually high price for alcoholic beverages.
-This policy is quite harmful to bar, club and restaurant industry in Indonesia.
+The legal restriction of alcohol, advocated by Islamist parties and organisations in the country, also harms the tourism and service sectors.
+As a result, the alcohol tax in Indonesia is among the highest in the world, which has caused unusually high prices for alcoholic beverages.
+This policy is harmful for the bar, club and restaurant industry in Indonesia.

-Another unconducive policy is a rather strict policy on nightlife; local authority sometimes launched a raid on clubs, karaoke and discothèque in a pretext to curb down drugs and substance abuse in these places, which might be inconvenient for visitors.
-It was reported in April 2017 that the Indonesian government authorities arrested 32 foreign nationals for failing to show proper ID during a raid on an entertainment hub in Batam on 23 April 2017.
-Yudi Kurnain, a Batam Legislative Council member had condemned the raid, saying that it might discourage tourism in the island.
-He was quoted as saying, "They should humanely conduct immigration checks, not through such repressive actions".
+Indonesia's relatively strict policy on nightlife is also unfavorable: local authorities sometimes raid clubs, karaoke rooms and discotheques under the pretext of curbing drugs and substance abuse, which could be inconvenient for visitors.
+Indonesian government authorities reportedly arrested 32 foreign nationals for failing to show proper identification during a raid on an entertainment hub in Batam (on 23 April 2017).
+Yudi Kurnain, a member of Batam's Legislative Council, condemned the raid, saying that it might discourage tourism on the island.
+He added: "They should humanely conduct immigration checks, not through such repressive actions".

-Since 2016, anti-LGBT sentiments are on the rise in the country, such as homophobia, hate crimes, raids, criminalization and harassment against LGBT locals and foreigners.
-The government's failure to curb Islamist attacks on LGBT people might damage the tourism sector and real estate development.
+Since 2016, anti-LGBT incidents are increasing in the country, including homophobia, hate crimes, raids, criminalization and harassment of LGBT locals and foreigners.
+The government's failure to curb Islamist attacks on LGBT people could damage the tourism sector and real estate development.